 Complaints about disability services provided by the Department of Human Services or other registered disability service providers will be referred to the Disability Services Commissioner.
 These services do not however include services for people with a mental illness.

 Complaints about goods and other services provided by the Department of Human Services, Mental Health Services or other organisations such as the Transport Accident Commission, will be referred to the proper organisation dealing with these types of complaints.

-From 1 July 2019, you can complain about National Disability Insurance Scheme (NDIS) providers via the NDIS Quality and Safeguards Commission website.
+You can complain about National Disability Insurance Scheme (NDIS) providers via the NDIS Quality and Safeguards Commission website.